 What’s the difference between an organization’s values and its mission statement?

-Values and mission statements work together to form the bedrock of a company’s culture.
+Organizational values and mission statements work together to form the bedrock of a company’s culture.
 A mission statement tells you where a company is going.
 Its values tell you how it will act along the way.

-5 reasons to define your company’s values
+5 reasons to define your organizational values

 Some organizations feel they have values and that every employee knows what they are.
 But implicit understanding isn’t enough.
 If you don’t clearly define and share your values, people might have very different ideas of what they are and act accordingly.
 Plus, organizations won’t benefit from projecting their values to the wider world, including customers and the media.